izidormaklary/order-form-php/README.md

 # Order form

+##goals

 - Be able to tell the difference between the superglobals
 - Be able to write basic validation for PHP.
-- Be able to send an email with PHP
+- *Be able to send an email with PHP* not important, but a successful order still shows a message with the infos.

 ---
+##Status:Done with the exercise

+First started with simple arrays and functions, then changed the products to objects, then also the person (this was a great challenge).
+The changes can be followed through the version history.

 ## Required features
 - [x] Step 1: Validation